KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

 In order to fetch data from the motors' sensors (for example current position and temperature), a KMR::dxl::Reader object is required.
 It works extremely similarly to its Writer counterpart.

-When writing the read function, one needs to be careful about the order in which the control fields were written when declaring the Reader. \n
+When writing the read function, one needs to be careful about the order in which the control fields were written when declaring the Reader. <br />
 The method KMR::dxl::Reader::syncRead stores the data received from motors into the Reader's attribute table "m_dataFromMotor", organized like this:

 |          | field1 | field2 | .... | field_n |